jaimesimns/sonification-mre-notes/posts/readings/sterne-akiyama.md

 Currently, there is a split between data-driven empirical sonification and artistic sonification bc data scientists feel the art aspect undervalues the potential for its use in science.

 Also discusses the merge with sound art and art-science, sonification for accessibility and emplacement (immediate experience of a space).

-Thoughts: using the Ottawa River map as a sound map for modulation (widening, narrowing) the sonification of the song, which would include map data overlaid with other sounds?

-Playlist of [Canadian Fiddle Reels](https://www.youtube.com/watch?v=l9QwPTDpEOs&list=PLagohWeh0J6ZRrZgA7SxDtjaQggJm1GoO&index=7) some from Ottawa Valley.
-Ideally, I would like to turn my data into this!